KiJeong-Lim/MeCapstone/PLAN.md

-# The charging system for a battery cell
+# My charging system for a battery cell

 ```c
 /**